 Support options include: assistive technology, dyslexia support and specialist assessment for exam arrangements, in class curriculum support, EAL and language support, communicators for hearing impaired learners and access arrangements and assistive technology for visually impaired learners.

-WHAT SPECIALIST SERVICES AND EXPERTISE ARE AVAILABLE AT OR ACCESSED BY YOUR EDUCATION SETTING?
+WHAT SPECIALIST SERVICES AND EXPERTISE ARE AVAILABLE AT OR ACCESSED BY The Isle of Wight College?

 DO STAFF SUPPORTING YOUNG PEOPLE WITH LEARNING NEEDS AND DISABILITIES HAVE TRAINING?